saif-mal1k/Git-VCS/README.md

 ### fetch
 - retrieves new objects and references from the remote repository.
-- updates the tracking branches.
+- updates the tracking branches only.
 - to reflect fetched changes into working dir and local branch, you'll have to merge tracking branch with local branch.